kyma-incubator/compass/docs/compass/03-01-security.md

 - `app_id` foreign key of type UUID
 - `runtime_id` foreign key of type UUID
 - `integration_system_id` foreign key of type UUID
-- `value` of type JSON (with authentication details, such as `client_id/client_secret` in OAuth 2.0 authentication flow, `username/password` in Basic authentication flow; in the case of certificates flow it is empty)
+- `value` of type JSON, with authentication details, such as `client_id/client_secret` in the OAuth 2.0 authentication flow, or `username/password` in the Basic authentication flow.
+In the case of the certificates flow it is empty.

 ### GraphQL security

 The Gateway passes the request to Compass GraphQL services, such as the Director or the Connector.
 Additionally, the request contains authentication data.
-In the Director it is a JWT token, in the Connector it is the `Client-Id-From-Token` or the `Client-Id-From-Certificate` and `Client-Certificate-Hash` headers.
+In the Director it is a JWT token, in the Connector it is the `Client-Id-From-Token` header or the `Client-Id-From-Certificate` and `Client-Certificate-Hash` headers.
 The GraphQL components have authentication middleware and GraphQL [directives](https://graphql.org/learn/queries/#directives) set up for all GraphQL operations (and some specific type fields, if necessary).

 #### HTTP middleware

 In GraphQL servers, such as the Director or the Connector, there is an HTTP authentication middleware set up.
-In the Director, it validates and decodes the JWT token, and it puts user scopes and tenant in the request context
+In the Director, it validates and decodes the JWT token, and puts user scopes and the tenant in the request context
 (`context.Context`).
 In the Connector, it verifies the `Client-Id-From-Token` header or the `Client-Id-From-Certificate` and `Client-Certificate-Hash` headers.

 ![](./assets/graphql-security.svg)